MyPureCloud/user-provisioning-scripts-js/docs/module2_creating_the_users.md

 Congratulations, if you ran this script and the `postUsers()` api was called, you will have created some users.
 Now, lets say you want to delete these users and re-run this script.
 There a few things you need to know about how Genesys Cloud deals with user deletion.

 1. The Genesys Cloud `UserApi deleteUser()` function (which the Genesys Cloud UI uses) does not actually "hard" delete the user account.
 Instead the Genesys Cloud server "soft" deletes the user record.
-2. Instead the user's status is marked as deleted and the user does not show up in the UI unless you explicitly search using the "delete" state in the UI.
+2. A soft delete marks the user's status as deleted.
+The user does not show up in the UI unless you explicitly search using the "delete" state in the UI.
 3. Users that are "soft" deleted will not be purged from the platform and will remain their in perpetuity.
 4. While a user create does generate a unique GUIID, the email address used in the username is also considered unique and if you try to "re-create" a user with the same email as a user who is in a deleted status, the create user code will fail with an HTTP 400 status code and a message about conflicting users.
 5. If you want to restore the user you need to update the user using a `patchUser()` call in the SDK (or the route in the API) and the `state` field on the passed in `User` objects to be in `active` state.